cuthbertLab/music21/buildDoc/rst/moduleChord.rst

     Returns True if chord is a Dominant Seventh, that is, if it contains only notes that are either in unison with the root, a major third above the root, a perfect fifth, or a major seventh above the root.
 Additionally, must contain at least one of each third and fifth above the root.
 Chord must be spelled correctly.
 Otherwise returns false.

+    >>> a = Chord(['b', 'g', 'd', 'f'])
+    >>> a.isDominantSeventh()
+    True

 **isDiminishedTriad()**

     Returns True if chord is a Diminished Triad, that is, if it contains only notes that are either in unison with the root, a minor third above the root, or a diminished fifth above the root.
 Additionally, must contain at least one of each third and fifth above the root.
 Chord must be spelled correctly.
-Otherwise returns false. example:
+Otherwise returns false.

     >>> cchord = Chord (['C', 'E-', 'G-'])
     >>> other = Chord (['C', 'E-', 'F#'])